EveryoneDestroysTheWorld/design/inventory/archetypes/undead-consciousness.md

 In this mode, you'll walk at a slow speed, but you can deal 20 damage in contact with one of your enemies.
 You're also immune to taking any type of damage; however, you can be stunned if you are hit too much.

 ## Actions
-This ability has no actions. 👻
+This archetype has no actions. 👻